SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

 ---

 The Supreme Court of the United States (SCOTUS) has a 6-3 conservative majority.
-Have they gotten any different as a result?
+Have the cases and decisions become any different as a result?

 ## A general sense of foreboding